glowinthedark/js-media-browser/README.md

 - `http://example.com/path/to/project/mediabro24caddy/index.html?hidden=true&skip=15&pdfjs=true#/path/to/content/`

-## Implementation
+## How does it work?

 Caddy is a fast, lightweight and production ready web server that is capable of serving directory listings in JSON format.

-The approach is build on `caddy` being able to serve directory indexes as JSON when requested with the `Content-Type: application/json` header.
+The approach is build on `caddy`'s `file-server` plugin capability to serve directory indexes as JSON when requested with the `Content-Type: application/json` header.
 This enables dynamic client-side rendering of a directory tree that can be used to navigate remote content.

+## Using with other web servers

-The client-side can also accept static user provided `index.json` files which can be generated, for example, with the `tree` command line utility which can be filtered with `jq` as follows:
+The client-side can also accept static user `index.json` files which you can generate, for example, with the `tree` command line utility in combination with `jq` as follows:

 ```bash
 tree -L 1 -P '*.mp4|*.srt|*.vtt' --ignore-case -J -s | jq '.[0].contents' > index.json